Register S3 table bucket catalogs and query Tables from Athena - Amazon Athena

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Register S3 table bucket catalogs in Athena
+Register S3 table bucket catalogs and query Tables from Athena

 Amazon S3 table buckets are a bucket type in Amazon S3 that is purpose-built to store tabular data in Apache Iceberg tables.
 Table buckets automate table management tasks such as compaction, snapshot management, and garbage collection to continuously optimize query performance and minimize cost.
 Whether you're just starting out, or have thousands of tables in your Iceberg environment, table buckets simplify data lakes at any scale.
 For more information, see Table buckets.